List of Seattle SuperSonics seasons

-The Seattle SuperSonics, also known the Sonics, were a professional basketball team based in Seattle.
+The Seattle SuperSonics, also known as the Sonics, were a professional basketball team based in Seattle.
 The team played from 1967 to 2008.
 They were members of the Western Conference of the National Basketball Association (NBA) from 1970 onward; the team played in the conference's Pacific Division from 1970 to 2004 and the Northwest Division from 2004 to 2008.
 (Note: The Western Conference was established in 1970; prior to that, the Sonics played in the Western Division.)
 The Sonics joined the NBA as an expansion team in 1967 and were named for the supersonic airliner under development by Boeing, which was later cancelled.
 They played for their first eleven seasons at the Seattle Center Coliseum, which was built for the 1962 World's Fair and had a seating capacity of 12,595.
 The team moved in 1978 to the Kingdome, a multipurpose stadium shared with other sports teams, and set NBA attendance records there during a seven-season stay.
 The Sonics hosted twenty Kingdome games with crowds larger than 30,000 and drew a league-record 40,172 spectators at a 1980 playoffs game.

 The team returned to the Seattle Center Coliseum in 1985 as attendance at the Kingdome declined and the stadium's scheduling and layout caused issues for fans.
 A major renovation of the Coliseum began in 1994 and displaced the Sonics, who played for two seasons at the Tacoma Dome, a suburban arena that was expanded to 16,296 seats.
 The renovated Coliseum, renamed to KeyArena, had the NBA's smallest seating capacity at 17,072 and hosted its first regular season game on November 4, 1995.
 The team played their final home game at KeyArena on April 13, 2008.
 After the end of the 2007–08 season, the Sonics were relocated by its new ownership group to Oklahoma City.
 A lawsuit to halt the relocation and enforce the team's 15-year lease at KeyArena was filed by the Seattle city government but dropped as part of a settlement in July 2008.
 The team has played since the 2008–09 season as the Oklahoma City Thunder; as part of the settlement, the SuperSonics name and history was left with the city for use by a future team.

 In their 41 seasons as an NBA team, the SuperSonics had an all-time regular season record of 1,745 wins and 1,585 losses; in the playoffs, they had 107 wins and 110 losses.
 They reached the postseason 22 times and played in three NBA Finals, winning one league championship in 1979.
 The Sonics were the first team from Washington state to win a major professional sports championship since the Seattle Metropolitans in the 1917 Stanley Cup.
 Their .524 winning percentage was also historically the best among professional teams in the Seattle area, surpassing the Seattle Seahawks and Seattle Mariners.
 The team's all-time points leader is Gary Payton with 18,207 points; he also holds the most assists in Sonics history at 7,384.